And Starring Pancho Villa as Himself

-And Starring Pancho Villa as Himself is a 2003 American made-for-television western film for HBO in partnership with City Entertainment and starring Antonio Banderas as Pancho Villa, directed by Bruce Beresford, written by Larry Gelbart and produced by Joshua D. Maurer, Mark Gordon, and Larry Gelbart.
+And Starring Pancho Villa as Himself is a 2003 American Western biographical drama television film directed by Bruce Beresford, written by Larry Gelbart, and starring Antonio Banderas as Pancho Villa.
 The cast also includes Alan Arkin, Jim Broadbent, Michael McKean, Eion Bailey, and Alexa Davalos.
+It premiered on HBO on September 7, 2003.

-Maurer, who originally conceived the story and did extensive research, sold the project to HBO and then brought on Gordon and hired Gelbart to write and collaborate on the screenplay.
-At the time of production, this was the most expensive 2-hour television/cable movie ever made, with a budget of over $30 million.
-The movie was shot almost entirely on location in and around San Miguel de Allende, Mexico.
+Executive producer Joshua D. Maurer, who originally conceived the story and did extensive research, sold the project to HBO and then brought on executive producer Mark Gordon and hired Gelbart to write the screenplay.
+At the time of production, this was the most expensive 2-hour television/cable film ever made, with a budget of over $30 million.
+It was shot almost entirely on location in and around San Miguel de Allende, Mexico.